mig-hub/kemal-redis-chat/README.md

 # kemal-redis-chat

-This is the repository containing the code commented in a blog article on [TLBX](https://www.tlbx.app) about [How to store Kemal websocket connections with Redis](https://www.tlbx.app/blog/store-kemal-websocket-connections-with-redis)
+This repository contains the code from a blog article on [TLBX](https://www.tlbx.app) about [How to store Kemal websocket connections with Redis](https://www.tlbx.app/blog/store-kemal-websocket-connections-with-redis)

 ## Installation